 By developing and maintaining effective relationships with suppliers, the company aims to create value throughout the life of each contract based upon economy, quality, environmental preservation and social values.
-SAS is a member of the National Minority Supplier Development Council (NMSDC) and the Women's Business Center of North Carolina (WBC-NC).
+SAS is a member of the National Minority Supplier Development Council and the Women's Business Center of North Carolina.
 SAS is also represented on the boards of various minority supplier development councils and economic development initiatives.
+Two examples of the representation are the NC Governor's Working Group for Veterans, Service Members and Their Families; and the NC Governor's Advisory Council for Small and Historically Underutilized Businesses.